nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 - **Remote Commands & iOS Shortcuts**
     Trigger actions like carb entry, bolus, overrides or temporary targets [remotely](../settings/features/remote-control.md) or through [shortcut automation](../settings/features/shortcuts.md).
 - **Smarter Settings**
-    Helpful hints, guidance sheets, and a built-in search function—just like iOS Settings.
+    Helpful hints, guidance sheets, and a built-in search function — just like iOS Settings.
 Information on the updated Trio Settings can be found [here](../settings/index.md).
 - **New Bolus Calculator**
-    More accurate, simple dosing with clearer breakdowns and improved safety logic.
+    More accurate and simple dosing with clearer breakdowns and improved safety logic.
 Learn more about the [Bolus Calculator](../../usage/features/bolus-calculator.md).
 - **Reworked Statistics**
     All in-app statistics and graphs have been overhauled and extended.
 Learn more about the [New Statistics Screen](../../usage/features/statistics.md).
 - **Improved Live Activity Widget**
-    Real-time loop data with optional chart—configurable and tailored to your preferences — visible on lockscreen, Watch, and CarPlay.
+    Real-time loop data with optional chart — configurable and tailored to your preferences — visible on lockscreen, Watch, and CarPlay.
 Learn more about the [Live Activity Widget](../settings/notifications/live-activity.md).
 - **Live Data on Watch**
     Highly customizable “contact widgets” for glucose, IOB, COB, and more, always visible.
 Learn more about the [Contacts Configuration on Apple Watch](../settings/devices/smart-watch.md#contacts-configuration).
 - **All-New Integrations**
-    Nightscout, Tidepool, and Apple Health connections have been rebuilt from scratch—faster and more stable.
+    Nightscout, Tidepool, and Apple Health connections have been rebuilt from scratch — faster and more stable.
 More on integrations [here](../settings/services/index.md).
 - **Safety Improvements**
     Dynamic ISF guarding (7-day required data), safer edge-case behavior, and improved support for high-insulin-resistance setups.
 - **Updated Language & Translations**